Murali-group/PathLinker-Cytoscape/README.md

-This software implement the PathLinker app for the Cytoscape software.
+This software implements the PathLinker app for the Cytoscape software.